 Disturbing news given our nation already has a shortage of nurses.
 With 10,000 Baby Boomers a day turning 65, our nursing shortage is a big problem that is getting worse.

-In an email, Fab wrote to let me know that he has started a podcast called “The Nursing Revolution” with the marketing director of his hospital, Natalia Diaz.
+In an email, Fab wrote … to let me know that he has started a podcast called “The Nursing Revolution .
+He is doing this with the marketing director of his hospital, Natalia Diaz.
 Natalia, one might think, represents the cold, calculating administration arm of the hospital.

 Hospital environments: Are HIPAA debates more important than a patient’s care?

 Agitated, I explained to the doctor that I thought it was a sad example of what’s going on in healthcare today.
 He did not respond with kindness or compassion, to say the least.
-Later, however, hospital officials did carefully and compassionately listen to and respond to my complaint.
+Later, a hospital officials did carefully and compassionately listened.
+Then responded to my complaint.

 Fab said such stories are common.

-“The idea that changes in nursing will ever be from the top down at this point seems like a cruel joke in which corporations and their shareholders are the only ones laughing,” Fab told me.
-“We at The Nursing Revolution hope that the changes can be affected from the bottom up, like revolutions.
+“The idea that changes in nursing will ever be from the top down at this point… seems like a cruel joke.
+One in which corporations and their shareholders are the only ones laughing,” Fab told me.
+“We at The Nursing Revolution hope that … the changes can be affected from the bottom up, like revolutions.
 Hence the name.”

 As a healthcare worker or even an unpaid caregiver, what is your legacy?

-In another podcast, “On Legacy,” Natalia and Fab discuss what drives them in their jobs and gives them purpose.
-Good managers keep their employees happy by doing the smallest of things that don’t cost a cent: Fueling their passions.
-But in the healthcare environment, many managers pass on the stresses of their jobs to their employees.
-They don’t have time for touchy-feely stuff like talking about pride, purpose or philosophy.
+In another podcast, “On Legacy,” Natalia and Fab discuss what drives them in their jobs.
+What gives them purpose.
+Good managers keep their employees happy by… doing the smallest of things that don’t cost a cent: Fueling their passions.
+But in the healthcare environment… many managers pass on the stresses of their jobs to their employees.
+They don’t have time for touchy-feely stuff like… talking about pride, purpose or philosophy.